Arc card: Implementation

+A pilot test with 500 adult fare-paying users began in January 2022, which identified issues that delayed further expansion of Arc.
 Arc opened to adult fare-paying riders on November 21, 2022.
 Some member municipalities, including Edmonton, Strathcona County, and St. Albert, marked the launch by distributing free Arc Cards for a limited time.
+Youth, young adult, and student fare groups expanded to Arc in September 2023, after a pilot test in July and August of that same year.